russellane/tf2mon/README.md

            [--print-config] [--print-url] [--completion [SHELL]]
            [con_logfile]

-Team Fortress II (`TF2`) Console Monitor (`tf2mon`) is an interactive terminal application that displays real-time game state and player statistics of an actively running TF2 game.
+Team Fortress II (`TF2`) Console Monitor, `tf2mon`, is an interactive terminal application that displays scoreboards and player statistics of an active game. `tf2mon` can also `--rewind` and `--single-step` through previous games.

-`tf2mon` recognizes and tracks `cathook-bots`, and provides both application and in-game key-bindings to quickly `CALLVOTE KICK` hackers, mark players as racist, suspect, etc.
+`tf2mon` recognizes and tracks abusive players, such as racists and `cathook-bots`.
+It provides application and in-game key-bindings to `CALLVOTE KICK` cheaters/hackers, or mark as racist or suspect.

 `tf2mon` reads TF2's console logfile (`con_logfile`), creates action
-scripts in TF2's `cfg` directory, and binds keys for the gamer to press in-game to take those actions; such as issue `SAY` and `CALLVOTE KICK` commands.
+scripts in TF2's `cfg/user` directory, and binds keys for gamer to press to take those actions, such as issue `SAY` and `CALLVOTE KICK` commands.

-Other in-game key-bindings taunt gamer's last victim/killer with a `CHAT` message customized with their name, k/d ratio, weapon and duel- score (`Taunt` and `Throe`).
+Other in-game key-bindings taunt gamer's last victim/killer with a `CHAT` message customized with their name, k/d ratio, rotating spam, weapon and duel-scores (`Taunt` and `Throe`).

-By default, `tf2mon` starts reading the con_logfile from its end (`--no-rewind`), and continues to `--follow` it until interrupted.
+By default, `tf2mon` starts reading `con_logfile` from its end (`--no-rewind`), and `--follow`s its tail.

 #### Positional Arguments
     con_logfile         TF2 console logfile; relative to `--tf2-install-dir`